Validating the calibrated creation of heralded single photons

-The collimated PDC emission is reflected by a dichroic mirror (DM) and then passed trough a bandpass filter (BPF) centered at \SI{1550}{\nano \meter} with \SI{12}{\nano \meter} bandwidth in order to separate the residual pump light from it.
+The collimated PDC emission is reflected by a dichroic mirror (DM) and then passed through a bandpass filter (BPF) centered at \SI{1550}{\nano \meter} with \SI{12}{\nano \meter} bandwidth in order to separate the residual pump light from it.
 Thereafter, the signal and idler beams are sent through a HWP and then separated at a PBS.
 An optimal control of the polarization is important to minimize the leakage of the individual twin beams into the each other's beam paths.
 Finally, the signal and idler beams are each coupled into single-mode fibers with aspheric lenses having the focal lengths of \SI{5.5}{mm}.
-Both signal and idler are coupled through a fiber-optic 50:50 beam splitter and send through fiber polarization controllers (FPCs) before connecting them into a superconducting nanowire single photon detector (SNSPD) having four sensitive channels in the telecommunication wavelength range.
-The implemented detectors have near \SI{1550}{\nano\meter} an efficiency $>$~\SI{75}{\%}, jitter $<$~\SI{20}{\pico\second} FWHM and dark count rates below \SI{100}{\hertz}.
-The measured counts rates are recorded with the help of a time-to-digital converter (TDC), triggered by the laser's photodiode.
+Both signal and idler are coupled through a fiber-optic 50:50 beam splitter and sent through fiber polarization controllers (FPCs) before connecting them into a superconducting nanowire single-photon detector (SNSPD) having four channels that are sensitive in the telecommunication wavelength range.
+The implemented detectors have near \SI{1550}{\nano\meter} an efficiency $>$~\SI{75}{\%}, jitter $<$~\SI{20}{\pico\second} in the full width at half maximum, and dark count rates below \SI{100}{\hertz}.
+The measured count rates are recorded with the help of a time-to-digital converter (TDC), triggered by the laser's photodiode.
+At each measured pump power we collect enough data to deduce the statistical error of the reported quantities.
 We employ tight time-gating by using a detection windows of $\SI{0.5}{\nano\second}$ in order to suppress the effect of dark counts.